 Wow, temperatures sure are chilly in Indianapolis now!
 Many of us are looking for ways to stay warm, whether it be wearing wool socks or turning up the heat.
 This time of year, many people break out electric space heaters and electric blankets to keep warm and cozy.
 While using these devices this winter, it’s important to use them safely.
-Follow these guidelines for electric blanket use and space heater safety, and keep these tips in mind when it comes time to the plugin.
+Follow these guidelines for electric blanket use and space heater safety, and keep these tips in mind when it comes time to plug in.

+- Plug it in properly.
 When using a space heater, make sure to plug it in directly to a wall outlet.
 Inspect the unit, cord, and plug for damage before using it.
 Make sure the plug fits snug in the outlet.
 It may be tempting to use an extension cord or multiple outlet adapter, but doing so can cause problems.
 Space heaters use more wattage than some standard extension cords are designed to handle.

+- Consider the circuit.
 Because they require so much power, you may find that using your space heater causes the circuit breaker to trip.
 Most of the outlets in living rooms and bedrooms are likely 15-amp or 20-amp circuits, which can handle powering small appliances and lamps.
 Adding a space heater to the mix can overpower the circuit, especially if other devices are on the same circuit.
 Try finding a plug on a different circuit without other electric devices plugged in, or adding a dedicated circuit for your space heater.

+- Keep the surrounding area clear.
 When using a space heater, keep the area around it free and clear to prevent items from catching fire.
 Try to keep a 3-foot area clear at the least.
 Curtains, blankets, papers, and other flammable objects should be kept away from your space heater.
 Also, place the space heater in an area where it won’t be knocked over, so it won’t trip people or pets.

-Electric blankets should also be kept clear.
+- Treat your blanket with care during use.
 While you’ll typically use them in bed or while curled up on the couch, don’t place items on top of the electric blanket when in use.
+Also, you shouldn’t fold an electric blanket when in use.